oxford-pcs/zSpec/README.md

 # zSpec
 Programmatically assemble a spectrograph from Zemax files using PyZDDE.

-# Dependencies
+## Dependencies
+- Zemax
 - PyZDDE
 - zController
-- spectrograph_config_manager

-# Overview
+## Overview
-The classes contain herein allow the user to assemble a spectrograph from Zemax optical designs for the collimator and camera.
+This package allows the user to assemble a spectrograph from separate optical design files (Zemax) for the collimator and camera by instantiating the Spectrograph() class.

-Once assembled, the system can be fully raytraced for any field(s) from the entrance slit to the image plane.
-# Usage

-Example usages are shown in the test scripts `test_doRayTrace.py` and `test_getWFE.py`.
+## Current Capabilities
+- calculateMagnification() - calculate magnification of system
+- doSystemRayTrace() - perform raytrace through system
+- getSystemWFE() - get the total system WFE